Los Angeles Murder Attorneys

 - First-Degree Murder – First-degree murder is when someone is accused of killing another person using an explosive, poison, or certain types of ammunition; by lying in wait or by inflicting torture; in a way that is willful, deliberate, and premeditated; or based on the felony-murder rule.
 A conviction for first-degree murder has a sentence of 25 years to life in prison.

 - Second-Degree Murder – In general, second-degree murder covers anything not included in the definition of first-degree murder.
 This is a murder that is still considered willful but not premeditated.
 A conviction for second-degree murder carries a sentence of 15 years to life in prison.

-Do not try to defend yourself against a murder charge, and do not agree to an interview or interrogation with police without an attorney present.
-If you believe you are a suspect in an investigation and the police wants to interview you, or you have been formally charged with a murder offense, call the attorneys at Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss the details of your situation and start building the strongest defense possible for your case.
+Do not try to defend yourself against a Los Angeles murder charge and do not agree to an interview or interrogation with police without an attorney present.
+If you believe you are a suspect in an investigation and the police want to interview you, or you have been formally charged with a murder offense, call the attorneys at Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss the details of your situation and start building the strongest defense possible for your case.

 Recent Case Results

 Attorney Mark Werksman’s 29 year old client was falsely accused of molesting two neighborhood children and was subsequently charged with felony child molestation, with a significant prison sentence hanging over his head should he be convicted.
 Instead, at the preliminary hearing Werksman was able to convince the court to grant his client a complete dismissal of any charges.

 Client, a college student in a faulty Title IX case, was awarded $130,000 in attorney fees.

 - Probation with No Jail Time for Drug Money Laundering Charge